Default crisis dodged — for now — with Dem-GOP debt accord

 “We just can’t wait to the last minute to resolve this,” said Jane Fraser, CEO of the bank Citi.
 “We are, simply put, playing with fire right now, and our country has suffered so greatly over the last few years.
 The human and the economic cost of the pandemic has been wrenching, and we don’t need a catastrophe of our own making.”

-Ahead of the White House meeting, the administration warned that if the borrowing limit isn’t extended, it could set off an international financial crisis the United States might not be able to manage.
+Ahead of the White House meeting, the administration warned that if the borrowing limit isn’t extended, it could set off an international financial crisis.

 “A default would send shock waves through global financial markets and would likely cause credit markets worldwide to freeze up and stock markets to plunge,” the White House Council of Economic Advisers said in a new report.
 “Employers around the world would likely have to begin laying off workers.”